 2. In a separate medium bowl, combine ground teff, ground psyllium, ground flax, and salt.
 Mix well.

-3. When yeast is active, add olive oil to the yeast mixture.
+3. When yeast is active, add olive oil to the yeast mixture and stir.

 4. Pour the yeast mixture into the dry ingredients and mix thoroughly.

-5. Shape the dough into a loaf and place it onto a parchment-lined baking tray.
+5. Shape the dough into a very tall, high-sided loaf (try to shore up the sides, creating a football shape) and place it onto a parchment-lined baking tray.
 To add seeds, moisten the top with water or spray olive oil to help the seeds adhere, pressing them in a bit.

 7. Preheat oven to 425℉, setting up the middle rack.